 Last but not least, Mid Valley Southkey started its operation in the state of Johor.
 It is still under the ownership of IGB BHD, IGB REIT’s parent company.
 There could be a potential where IGB BHD may inject Mid Valley Southkey into IGB REIT.

 IGB REIT shows that being active in buying and selling assets is not always the best way to create value.
-Since its IPO until now, IGB REIT which owns 2 shopping malls located in the most ideal location in Kuala Lumpur has proven to be able to grow its rental income year after year, hence rewarding its shareholders handsomely.
+From its IPO until now, IGB REIT which owns 2 shopping malls located in the most ideal location in Kuala Lumpur has proven to be able to grow its rental income year after year, hence rewarding its shareholders handsomely.

 Price is what you pay, value is what you get.
 Many investors may think IGB REIT has high valuations.
 But is it justified to have a relatively higher valuation than other REITs listed in Malaysia?
+Check out our ultimate dividend course to see whether IGB REIT fits the criteria to be a great Dividend Gem!